2020–21 PWHPA season

-The 2020–21 PWHPA season is the second season of the ongoing strike by the Professional Women's Hockey Players Association.
+The 2020–21 PWHPA season was the second season organized by the Professional Women's Hockey Players Association (PWHPA).

-Formed after the collapse of the CWHL in 2019, the organisation consists of over 150 women's ice hockey players sitting out current leagues in North America.
-For the 2020–21 season, the PWHPA is organised into five different hubs, each of which fields a roster that will compete in exhibition games across North America and in the Dream Gap Tour tournament against each other.
+Formed after the collapse of the Canadian Women's Hockey League (CWHL) in 2019, the PWHPA consists of over 150 women's ice hockey players boycotting the National Women's Hockey League (NWHL) and working towards the establishment of a new, unified women's professional league.
+For the 2020–21 season, the PWHPA organized into five different training hubs, each of which fielded a roster that competing in exhibition games across North America and in the Dream Gap Tour tournament.

 Business

 On September 2, 2020, the PWHPA released a statement condemning police brutality and racial injustice.
 The same day, Liz Knox resigned from the PWHPA board in order to cede her seat to Sarah Nurse, one of the few Black players in the organization.

 In August 2020, the PWHPA partnered with Elites Optimization Services to help players find individual sponsorships.
-After sponsoring a showcase the previous season, deodorant brand Secret agreed to a sponsorship deal with the PWHPA for $1 million on October 22, 2020, the largest corporate commitment in North American women's hockey history at the time.
-The sponsorship deal includes prize money for the Dream Gap Tour, planned to start in early 2021 with a minimum of six showcases.
-The organization also added partnerships with Noble Estates Wines & Spirits, Canadian Tire, and Sportlogiq.
+After sponsoring a showcase the previous season, deodorant brand Secret agreed to a $1 million sponsorship deal with the PWHPA on October 22, 2020, marking the largest corporate commitment in North American women's hockey history.
+The sponsorship deal included prize money for the Dream Gap Tour, which was planned to start in early 2021.
+The PWHPA also added partnerships with Noble Estates Wines & Spirits, Canadian Tire, and Sportlogiq.

+The PWHPA decided to reduce its number of training hubs from eight to five, maintaining hubs in Montreal, Toronto, Calgary, New Hampshire and Minnesota.

 On February 23, 2021, the PWHPA announced the February 28 game of the 2021 Dream Gap Tour, played at Madison Square Garden, would be aired live on the NHL Network in the United States and Sportsnet in Canada.

 Teams

-Of the five regional hubs, three are in Canada: in Montréal, Toronto, and Calgary; and two are in the United States: New Hampshire and Minnesota.
+Of the five regional hubs, three were in Canada in Montréal, Toronto, and Calgary; and two were in the United States in New Hampshire and Minnesota.
 PWHPA players competed in try-outs for 25 spots on the official rosters for each hub.
-In late October, the PWHPA announced the full rosters for each hub as well as coaching staff.
-Players who did not make the rosters continue to be members of the PWHPA as independents.
+In late October, the PWHPA announced the full rosters for each hub as well as coaching staffs.
+Players who did not make the rosters continued to be members of the PWHPA as independents.

-In the previous season, each team was named after player who was acting as captain for each series.
+In the 2019–20 season, teams were formed throughout the season and named after players acting as captains for each series.
 For this season, the regional hubs made sponsorship agreements for team names.
-The Toronto hub made a sponsorship deal with insurance company Sonnet and was branded as Team Sonnet with the hub's jerseys featuring turquoise and white.
+The Toronto hub made a sponsorship deal with insurance company Sonnet and was branded as Team Sonnet, with the hub's jerseys featuring turquoise and white.
 The Calgary hub was branded Team Scotiabank, with red and white jerseys, in a partnership with Scotiabank that includes a mentorship program for young female players.
 On February 25, 2021, before the tour's first games, the Minnesota and New Hampshire-based teams announced their sponsored names as Team Adidas and Team WSF (Women's Sports Foundation), respectively.
 The Montréal team was announced as Team Bauer on March 3.